kesha99/html-css-basics/readme.md

 ##The Big Picture
 **HTML (HyperText Markup Language)** is the underlying structure for a web page.
 It's comparable to the human body in that it has a head and a body.
 Between the `<head></head>` tags is where we store information about the site, such as the title.
 Tags are the way we speak (or type, rather) HTML to the computer.
 Computers only understand a certain language if you use the proper [**syntax**](http://www.webopedia.com/TERM/S/syntax.html).
 Tags are part of the HTML syntax.
 You'll see plenty of them as we dig deeper.

-After the `<head>` area of the document comes the `<body>`.
-The body tag also has a closing tag, closing tags are denoted by the forward slash that comes before the tag name, i.e., `</body>`.
-Almost all HTML tags will need a closing tag, although some do not, we'll cover those in more detail later on.
+After the `<head>` area of the document comes to the `<body>`.
+The body tag also has a closing tag, closing tags are denoted by the forward slash that comes before the tag name. i.e., `</body>`.
+Almost all HTML tags will need a closing tag, although some do not, i.e., `<br>`, `<b>`, and many more. we'll cover those in more detail later on.

 When we place content between opening and closing tags, we are **wrapping** the content with those tags, i.e., `<title>This is a Title</title>`.
 Here we have wrapped the title of the site "This is a Title" in opening and closing title tags.

 Overall, HTML is plain looking, similar to a typical word document.
 This is where CSS comes in.
-We use **CSS (Cascading Style Sheets)** to make it look visually appealing, this process is referred to as **styling**.
+We use **CSS (Cascading Style Sheets)** to make it look visually appealing and also we can say more user friendly, this process is referred to as **styling**.
 > CSS is designed primarily to enable the separation of document content from document presentation [(1)](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 Styling makes use of **selectors** to select an element from the page and give it some formatting.
 We'll explore CSS further, but first let's talk a little more about HTML.
 I'll be reviewing each of the elements from the following lists and demoing them so you can follow along visually.